 - A student has the right to hear and respond to information presented against her/him.
 This includes the right to appropriately question available parties in person or indirectly through appropriate technology.
 In Title IX cases questioning must be done through the parties advisor.
 No direct questioning of the other parties is allowed.

 - A student has the right to present information and witnesses on her/his own behalf.

 A student has the right to have Character reference letters submitted to the Office of Student Rights and Responsibilities or designee to be considered by the College Judicial Board after they have made a determination of responsibility but before any sanctioning decisions are made.
 Character letters must be submitted no later than two days before a College Judicial Board hearing in order to be considered at the hearing.

 - A student has the right to written notification of the results of a hearing after the hearing.

-- A student has the right to appeal the outcome of a hearing.
-Appeal decisions are final.
+- A student has the right to appeal the outcome of an Administrative or Judicial Board hearing.
+Appellate Board decisions are final.
 In cases of sexual assault/harassment both the accused and the complainant have the right to appeal the outcome of a hearing.
 Appeal process will be followed and all appeal decisions are final.